 Set up the boundary conditions files in

-as described in the Creating a new run guide.
-In particular,cp b2ah.dat.stencil b2ah.dat cp b2ai.dat.stencil b2ai.dat #may be left out if b2ai.dat is already present cp b2ar.dat.stencil b2ar.dat #may be left out if b2ar.dat is already present b2run b2ah b2run b2ai b2run b2ar
+baserunas described in the Creating a new run guide.
+In particular,cp b2ah.dat.stencil b2ah.dat cp b2ai.dat.stencil b2ai.dat #may be left out if b2ai.dat is already present cp b2ar.dat.stencil b2ar.dat #may be left out if b2ar.dat is already present b2run b2ah b2run b2ai b2run b2ar -

 Set up boundary conditions in